 Basic tips for picky eaters

 Having a picky eater is tough.
-As a mom of 2 young boys, I’ve had my fair share of battles over food.
+As a mom of 3, I’ve had my fair share of battles over food.
 Here are my favorite basic picky eater tips to get you started on making meal times more pleasant.

 - Consistency is key.
 Being consistent with rules and expectations is a must.